Settlement Loan Underwriting – Using Limited Information

-In our last article, we spoke in detail about the pre settlement loan business as it relates to managing investor’s money.
+In another article, we spoke in detail about the settlement loan business as it relates to managing investor’s money.
 We discussed how money management strategies can help minimize losses for the enterprise.
-In this post, we will discuss an important cause of underwriting losses.
-Later we will discuss how pre settlement loan companies most effectively deal with this issue.
+In this post, we will discuss an important cause of settlement loan underwriting losses.

 The goal of any business is to make a profit.
 The lawsuit loan business certainly shares this objective.
 It is fair to say if an enterprise has remained in business for a substantial period of time, a profit is being made.
 Otherwise, why would business people continue?

-Although there are any number of reasons why a lawsuit may lose, for pre settlement loan enterprises, the vast majority of underwriting losses can be traced to the fact that lawsuit funding relies on limited information.
+Although there are any number of reasons why a lawsuit may lose, for pre-settlement loan underwriting purposes, the vast majority of losses can be traced to the fact that settlement loan underwriting relies on limited information.

 These variables include: